pbs-common/terraform-aws-ecr-module/README.md

 ## Usage

-Este module provisions an ECR repository.
+This module provisions an ECR repository.
-Speling chequer fale
-Atempt asdfasdf asd chequer fale

 By default, the repository will be created with a 50 image retention policy, be `AES256` encrypted and allow access from Lambda.
 Use the optional variables provided in this module to adjust those configurations.